 What to expect in KS3:

-Students in years 7 and 8 study one performing arts lessons each week for the full academic year.
-We cover many topics such as the History of Theatre, Darkwood Manor and The Disappearance of Fiona Barry in year 7 and Shakespeare, Hunting of the Snark and Trestle Theatre in year 8.
+Students in years 7 and 8 study two performing arts lessons each week which consist of Music and Drama and span the full academic year.
+Within Drama students cover many topics such as the History of Theatre, Rhythm and Pitch, and Darkwood Manor in year 7 and Shakespeare, Composition, and Trestle Theatre in year 8.
 Both year groups conclude the year with a final devised project whereby they amalgamate a range of skills learnt throughout the year into their own devised performance.
 Within these topics, students will learn a range of dance, drama and music skills to prepare for their GCSE study in their chosen area of focus.
 Students are often given opportunity to showcase their work during the summer show and also to extend their learning within a range of enrichment projects.

 What to expect in KS4: